-Stepping out of the pool to order a cocktail?
-Unthinkable.
-There’s just something irresistibly indulgent about a swim-up bar.
-Leave the towel on your lounge chair and splash, sip, repeat at these eight memorable in-water watering holes.
+When you’re on vacation, stepping out of the pool to order a cocktail is unthinkable.
+The injustice!
+There’s something irresistible about a swim-up bar, where you can order another round without exiting the pool or even putting on shoes.
+So leave the towel on your lounge chair and splash, sip, repeat at these eight memorable in-water watering holes.

 The St. Regis Bora Bora (French Polynesia)

-Bora Bora is an often used analogy for any exotic, far-flung place of indescribable beauty.
-Even the island’s name, derived from the local Tahitian dialect for “created by the gods,” conjures up swooning thoughts.
-The signature drink at the swim-up Aparima Bar, adorned with hanging lanterns resembling pillar candles, is the Hina cocktail, with fresh coconut water and purée and vanilla-infused rum served in a real coconut shell.
+Bora Bora is an oft-used analogy for any far-flung place of indescribable beauty.
+Even the island’s name, derived from the local Tahitian dialect for “created by the gods,” conjures swooning thoughts.
+The signature drink at the swim-up Aparima Bar, adorned with hanging lanterns resembling pillar candles, is the Hina cocktail, with fresh coconut water, coconut puree and vanilla-infused rum served in a real coconut shell.
 And the local version of the Bloody Mary (invented at the St. Regis New York in 1934) replaces tomato juice with watermelon juice.
 Order both while plotting how to send for your things.
 You live here now.